johnwdubois/rezonator/Rezonator/datafiles/IncludedFiles/README.txt

 --DOWNLOAD--
 Either from Rezonator.com/download or from our Github, you can download the newest installation package of Rezonator.
-This package, which is 45.9MB, includes an executable file of the Rezonator main program, a folder containing 60 XML's of the Santa Barbara Corpus, an extension used for file management, and a GameMaker Studio license agreement.
+This package includes an executable file of the Rezonator main program, a folder containing 60 REZ files of the Santa Barbara Corpus, an extension used for file management, and a GameMaker license agreement.